 I like a lot of salt on my fried sage leaves.
 Use whatever amount tastes best to you but I definitely recommend sprinkling some on as soon as you remove them from the oil.
 Remember what I always preach: SALT = FLAVOR.

-- Whole sage leaves (as many as you like)
+- Whole sage leaves, as many as you like

-- Extra-virgin olive oil (enough to coat entire bottom of skillet)
+- Extra-virgin olive oil, enough to coat entire bottom of skillet

-- kosher salt, for sprinkling
+- Kosher salt, for sprinkling

 - Coat the bottom of a skillet with extra-virgin olive oil, heat until shimmering then add sage leaves in a single layer.
 Watch them closely as it only takes about 30 seconds or so for them to crisp up, then remove them with a slotted spoon.
 Put them on a plate lined with paper towels then transfer them to a serving plate.
 Sprinkle immediately with salt to taste.

 - Repeat in batches until all sage leaves are fried.

 Fried sage leaves are best served within three if stored at room temperature.
 They can be stored in the refrigerator for up to 3 days.

 The sage infused oil can strained and saved for later use or to make more fried sage leaves or for use with other dishes.